presseddigital/linkit/README.md

 **GraphQL**

-Linkit supports querying subfields with GraphQl, the following fields are available:
+Linkit supports querying subfields with GraphQl, the following fields are available, take a look at the Craft GraphQL explorer to have a play with the return values:

     myLinkitField {
       label